POWNAL, Vt. -- Residents are being asked what they want the town to look like over the next five, or even possibly 15, years.

 He said the new town plan will not have to be done from scratch and will likely only reflect adjustments that need to be made.

 "We are not going to reinvent the wheel," he said.
-"We are
+"We are going to change things we feel need changing."

 According to Slattery, the commission is not sure what that is yet, and hopes to find out from the public.
 The five-page survey asks people some basic information about themselves and their families, how satisfied they are with town utilities, and what they would like to see in terms of housing, transportation and economic development.